 As we move forward, the following principles will guide this work:

-If you or your organization are interested in joining the National CMO Special Education Network, please email firstname.lastname@example.org for more information.
+If you or your organization are interested in joining the National CMO Special Education Network, click here to see more information about the November 2018 convening and email firstname.lastname@example.org for more information.